 Please use the redeem code “Article 33” to get 33% off your next consultation call.

-With a little planning, you can transfer assets into a trust with IHT consequences and it can also reduce your taxable estate.
+With a little planning, you can transfer assets into a trust with Inheritance Tax (IHT) consequences and it can also reduce your taxable estate.

 There are, however, some additional tax charges and costs related to trusts that may be applicable.
-If you are interested in setting up a Trust, you should speak to your accountant first to ensure that setting up a Trust will meet your requirements.
+Interested in setting up a Trust?
+Speak to your accountant first to ensure that setting up a Trust will meet your requirements.
 Me and my expert team of property tax specialists can advise you.

 As it currently stands, all of my property investment clients have an inheritance tax (IHT) Nil Rate Band of £325,000 and this will remain frozen until 2020/21.
 Discuss this further with me and my team if unsure.

 How can Business Property Relief impact the business sale?